HUM 204. Introduction to the Humanities. (3 Units)

 HUM 301.
 Mind/Brain and the Arts.
 (3 Units)

-Mind/Brain and the Arts bridge the arts, humanities, and the sciences in examining human creativity, embodied reception of the arts, and creative representations of mental states, including mental health disorders, in relation to the science of the mind/brain.
+Mind/Brain and the Arts bridges the arts, humanities, and the sciences in examining human creativity, embodied reception of the arts, and creative representations of mental states, including mental health disorders, in relation to the science of the mind/brain.

 HUM 302.
 Lives of Faust: Deals with the Devil.
 (3 Units)